Oil

 Visualizing Pope Francis’ Encyclical Laudato Si’

 A.Vonn Hartung designed this poster for an ecumenical conference on the environment organized by the Catholic Commission on Justice and Peace in Puerto Rico on Earth Day 1993.
+The poster is interactive.
+Hence, the participants who purchased the posters received crayons.
+Proceeds went to the Faith-based environmental movement.

-It depicts St. Francis giving thanks for Creation but he stands in a semi-polluted world.
 The scripture reading is from Isaiah 24:5 (“The earth is also polluted by its inhabitants, for they transgressed laws, violated statutes, broke the everlasting covenant”).

 Breath of Life